paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 You can use any sound effect when your character jumps!

 4. Finally use this script so your character can move backwards:

+When [down arrow v]key pressed if <not <touching color [#00ff00] > > then
+move (-75) steps

+The green colour can be replaced with the colour floor your character starts the game on.

+Test your project!
+Does your character move forward , back , left and right?